-- IVA.12.1 Audits of laboratory operations should be conducted at least once a year. - IVA.12.2 Records of each audit shall be maintained and should include the scope, date of the audit, name of auditor(s), findings and any necessary corrective actions.
+IVA.12.1 Internal audits of laboratory operations shall be conducted at least once a year.

+IVA.12.2 Records of each audit shall be maintained and include the scope, date of the audit, name of auditor(s), findings and any necessary corrective actions.